Google anti-trust foes see friend in new EU competition chief

-(This story corrects the spelling of Bruegel think tank and its expert Mario Mariniello in the 24th paragraph)
+(Corrects spelling of Bruegel think tank and its expert Mario Mariniello in paragraph 24)

 By Foo Yun Chee